10 Minutes of Code:

 - Don’t worry about how many blank lines to enter.
 You can always add more lines if you need them, and blank lines have no effect when you run the program.

-We want the light to blink ON and OFF N times.
-We also want the calculator to display the number of the blink.
+We want the light to blink ON and OFF n times.
+We also want the handheld to display the number of the blink.

-We will now add statements to turn the light ON and OFF as shown on the next step.
+Now add statements to turn the light ON and OFF as shown.

-- Add Wait (in seconds) from the HUB menu so that the calculator waits before sending the next command.
+- Add Wait (in seconds) from the Hub menu so that the handheld waits before sending the next command.

 - In our program, we use 1 second, but you can use any values you like, including decimals.